Skip to content

 These are the next stop once the request is already scoped:

-• apple-text-swiftui-bridging: Use when deciding whether a text type or attribute model crosses the SwiftUI and TextKit boundary cleanly, such as AttributedString, NSAttributedString, UITextView, or SwiftUI Text.
-Reach for this when the main question is interoperability and support boundaries, not wrapper mechanics.
+• apple-text-swiftui-bridging: Use when deciding whether a text type or attribute crosses the SwiftUI/TextKit boundary cleanly, or checking interoperability rules.

-• apple-text-drag-drop: Use when customizing drag and drop in Apple text editors, including UITextDraggable or UITextDroppable, drag previews, multi-line selections, iPhone drag enablement, or custom drop handling in UITextInput views.
-Reach for this when the task is editor drag-and-drop behavior, not pasteboard-only workflows.
+• apple-text-drag-drop: Use when customizing drag and drop in Apple text editors — UITextDraggable, UITextDroppable, drag previews, or custom drop handling.

-• apple-text-interaction: Use when customizing text-editor interactions in UIKit, such as selection behavior, edit menus, link taps, gestures, cursor appearance, or long-press actions.
-Reach for this when the problem is interaction behavior, not custom text input protocol plumbing.
+• apple-text-interaction: Use when customizing selection, edit menus, link taps, gestures, cursor appearance, or long-press actions in text editors.